ray-project/ray/doc/source/serve/deployment-graph.md

     - A deployment node can call into other nodes in the deployment graph.
     - You can use the dynamic calling to perform control flow operation that's hard to expressive in traditional DAG.
 - Running a DAG:
-    - A node can be called either sync or async.
+    - Nodes in the graph, such as functions or class methods, can be either sync or async.

 +++